marijjovi/cs_214/README.md

 # cs_214
-Assignments for data structures class
+Assignments for CS 214 at Northwestern, Intro to Data Structures.